The future of work is changing. Are we ready?

 - Through the Youth Challenge, we've worked with over 200 organizations and private sector entities to cultivate 15 million young aspiring entrepreneurs in 43 countries

 These are just a few examples, but one thing is consistent: in every partnership we build at Generation Unlimited, we bring the public and private sector together as partners to prepare young people for the future of work.

-GenU is a partnership that is steered by young people, because young people understand the challenges they face and the future they want to create.
-Keeping young people at the center of everything that GenU does has been a critical driver of GenU’s success and impact.
+GenU is a partnership that is powered by young people, because young people understand the challenges they face and the future they want to create.
+Keeping young people at the center of everything that GenU does has been a critical driver of GenU’s impact.

-Close collaboration between young people, education innovators, policy-makers, and businesses - with a focus on skills as the core currency of the labour market - will deliver positive impact for business, for youth, for communities and for nations.
+Close collaboration between young people, education innovators, policy-makers, and businesses - with a focus on skills as the core currency of the labor market - will deliver a positive impact for business, for youth, for communities, and for nations.

 After all, and to put it in GenU terms: